CERN/CAiMIRA/caimira/docs/mkdocs/docs/code/viral_transmission.md

 ## Infection Probability
-The CAiMIRA model primarily computes the **Individual Probability**, i.e. the probability that a specific exposed person will be infected.
+The CAiMIRA model primarily computes the **Individual Infection Probability**, i.e. the probability that a specific exposed person will be infected.
 From this probability we can also find the expected number of new cases.
 Future work will include the **transmission probability**, i.e. the probability that more than one person will be infected.

 The probability of infection can be computed assuming deterministic exposure, where it is known exactly who of the occupants are infected, and probabilistic exposure, where we do not know who or how many are infected at the event, only the prevalence of the disease.
 It is more computationally intensive to compute the probabilistic exposure compared to deterministic exposure.

 ### Deterministic Exposure
+#### Individual Infection Probability
 Assume we know exactly which of the occupants are infected and which are exposed.
 Susceptible hosts (exposed) may have differet properties (physical activity, face mask, immunity, presence) affecting how large a dose they inhale and/or their probability of being infected.
 The exposed may be grouped into populations with similar properties, so they all have the same probability of infection.
 Let $n_{\mathrm{ep}}$ be the total number of exposed populations, let $k_{\mathrm{dep}}$ denote the number of virions deposited inside a member of the $e$-th population (corresponding to the dose $\mathrm{vD}^\mathrm{{total}}$), and let $I_e$ denote the individual infection probability of a member of the $e$-th population.
 For each exposed population we compute $\mathrm{vD}_e^\mathrm{{total}}$ as described in the above sections.